 We provide all the food, supplies, and guidance needed.
 Your task is to provide a safe, loving environment while these pets wait for adoption.
 You'll be asked to accept the responsibility of transporting your foster to vet appointments and to either attend adoption days with your foster or deliver your foster to another willing volunteer on adoption days.
 You can be as involved in the adoption process as you wish, from screening potential adoptive parents to participating in CPR activities!Fill out Foster application

 First and foremost, your job is to provide the rescued animals with a safe and loving home!
-These dogs have been discarded and some have been neglected and/or abused.
+These dogs/cats have been discarded and some have been neglected and/or abused.
 Your kindness and attention will make them whole again.
 We also need you to participate by providing photos and biographical information on your foster, corresponding with potential adopters, bringing your foster dog to scheduled adoption events, screening and choosing adoptive homes and transporting them to and from veterinary appointments.
 If your schedule does not allow for this level of participation, some of these responsibilities can be assigned to other volunteers.